 He started his solo performing career in the small clubs of Alabama and Texas, then moving to the New York folk scene.
 He returned back to Alabama, but his restless and rebellious character finally drove him west, where so many other aspiring musicians were flocking.

-His first recording was playing guitar on the 1964, “The Things That Troubled My Mind” by folk artist Dick Weissman.
+His first recording was playing guitar on the 1964 release, “The Things That Troubled My Mind” by folk artist Dick Weissman.

 His second LP, “Seven Bridges Road”, did not appear until 1972, on the Reprise label, recorded in LA and Nashville.
 Produced by Paul Tannen, with the cream of the crop Nashville session men.
 Steve did not feel comfortable with the Nashville establishment at the time.
 The LP met with critical acclaim, but again little airplay.
 It was later re-issued on the small New Mexico independent label, Blue Canyon, and again years later on the Rounder label, by that time Steve has achieved a degree of success with a loyal and devout following.

 Disillusioned with Nashville, he did not record again until 1975, on a small independent label, Mountain Railroad.
 Produced by Stephen Powers, the LP, “Honky Tonk Man”, recorded in Minnesota with local musicians, was yet another exceptional work.
 It included and highlighted Steve’s adept playing.
 A largely acoustic ensemble with crisp and clear vocals.
 Production and arrangement values were amazing.
-Songs included the Johnny Horton penned title track, in addition, a version of the Band’s, “The Night They Drove Old Dixie Down” which Steve made sound as if it were his own.
+Songs included the Johnny Horton penned title track, in addition, a version of the Band’s, “The Night They Drove Old Dixie Down” which Steve performed with a passion as if it were his own composition.
 Another overlooked classic.
-The LP, is soulful and joyous, and includes five originals, including fresh recordings of two tracks from earlier LP’s.
+The LP is soulful and joyous and includes five originals, including fresh recordings of two tracks from earlier LP’s.
 The recording was re-issued in 1994, amounting to somewhat of a comeback.

 Around this time, is when he made an appearance in the critically acclaimed music documentary.
 “Heartworn Highways” alongside such artists as Guy Clark, Townes Van Zandt, Steve Earle, and Rodney Crowell, all legendary performers in their own right.
 Steve performing a riveting acoustic version of his composition, “Alabama Highway”.

 The film highlighted at the time, a new breed of artists, a group of non-conformists to the traditional Nashville image at the time.
-They influenced countless artists in the years that followed, and sparked a movement, that later became popular as Americana.
+They influenced countless artists in the years that followed, and sparked a movement, that later became popularly known as, Americana.

 In 1976, he returned to Nashville and RCA to record, “Renegade Picker” and “No Place To Fall”, which were released in 1976, and 1977.
 Both produced by established Nashville producer Roy Dea.
 These releases were again met with virtually no airplay, despite soaring backup vocals by Tracy Nelson, and an exceptional set of songs by some of the best contemporary writers of the time, such as Merle Haggard, Willie Nelson, J.J, Cale, Bob Dylan, and Steve Goodman, in addition to several of Young’s own contributions, including, yet another version of “Seven Bridges Road”.
 The production and arrangements were stellar.
 Both of these are lost gems, that deserve their rightful recognition.